Rape culture: United States

-In South Africa
+South Africa

 In a 2011 study conducted by Rachel Jewkes, Yandina Sikweyiya, Robert Morrell and Kristin Dunkle, men from the three districts in the Eastern Cape and KwaZulu-Natal provinces of South Africa were surveyed about rape.
 The prevalence among the men was high; about 1 in 4 men had raped another person, mostly young women.

 Men said they had committed rape for a number of different reasons.
 Many raped women and young girls for "fun" or out of boredom.
-Gang rapes were also quite common amongst the men, about 1 in 5 men had participated in one, which reflected the society's belief that it was common and "what boys do".
+Gang rapes were also quite common amongst the men: about 1 in 5 men had participated in one, which reflected the society's belief that it was common and "what boys do".
 Drinking and peer pressure were also common reasons for raping.
 A majority claimed they had raped because they were punishing the women, either acquaintances or girlfriends, for having made them angry.
 Sub-areas and communities saw rape as a legitimate punishment for women and reasonable under certain circumstances.
 Some men also had sex with very young women or virgins in order to "cleanse themselves of diseases".
 Young women were often targeted because they were virgins and because the men believed they were easy to overpower and would not report it.
 Men were not afraid of repercussions.

 Researchers have attempted to explain the high rate of rape in South Africa and have connected it to the traditional and cultural norms embedded within the society.
 Certain norms like the belief of rape myths, the inequality between men and women, and the need to express their dominance made the rape appear justified to the assailants.
 Many began raping when they were young teenagers for entertainment, reflecting the notion that rape is a pastime for young men and boys.